Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 + **Bug-05:** I had a 500 error when accessing a product when the site was already deployed in heroku, there was a problem with my database so I had to back up my data ,reset the database from heroku, load it again and run migrations to fix it.

+ + **Bug-06:** There is an issue with the grand total, it shows properly before the purchase but after the purcahse it shows the grand total as 0, its working on gitpod but for some reason not in heroku.
+I was not able to fix this.

 ----